Job Title: Farm Manager Greenhouse Operations

 ● Travel to school gardens off site to facilitate outdoor classroom school garden lessons

-● Lead at least two on-the-farm programs and two offsite programs, depending on schedule
+● Lead at least three on-the-farm programs and one offsite program, depending on schedule

 ● Lead at least 6 weeks of a summer camp program